Camel Estuary Directory

 Art galleries and unique shops lie amongst the eccentric alleyways and cottages, and the Tourist Information Centre sits on the harbour.
 Accommodation is plentiful and of a high standard, making it an ideal place for your holidays.

 The town has no beaches, but lies close to some of the best in the country.
-What it lakes in sand, it makes up for in sailing, watersports, boat trips and a marina in the harbour.
+What it lacks in sand, it makes up for in sailing, bike hire, watersports, boat trips and a marina in the harbour.

 The passenger ferry between Padstow and Rock is thought to be the oldest crossing in Britain still in continuous use.
 In the Summer there is also a water taxi.